robisim74/qwik-speak/docs/inline.md

 - `basePath` The base path.
 Default to `'./'`
 - `assetsPath` Path to translation files: `[basePath]/[assetsPath]/[lang]/*.json`.
 Default to `'i18n'`
 - `outDir` The build output directory.
 Default to `'dist'`
+- `loadAssets` Optional function to load asset by lang
 - `keySeparator` Separator of nested keys.
 Default is `'.'`
 - `keyValueSeparator` Key-value separator.
 Default is `'@@'`